 The term “curriculum vitae” translates literally as “course of life.”
 Unlike traditional resumes used in most industries in the United States, they are more credential-based than qualifications-based.
 They place as much (if not more) emphasis upon presenting one’s educational / training history and certifications as they do upon professional experience and specific job skills.

 In the United States, CVs are still commonly requested within the academic, medical, and scientific / research professions.

-By following a template, you'll be able to quickly create your curriculum vitae.
+By using a CV template, you'll be able to create your own curriculum vitae quickly.
 It will need to include a summary of your educational and academic background, as well as teaching and research experience, publications, presentations, awards, honors, and affiliations.

 What to Include in a CV

-While CVs are very common outside of the United States, within the US they are primarily reserved for academics and doctors.
-If you are applying for a job within the US, send a resume unless a CV is requested in the job posting.
+While CVs are very common outside of the United States, within the US they are primarily reserved for academics and those in medicine or scientific research.
+If you are applying for a job within the US, send a resume unless a CV is specifically requested in the job posting.

 International Information to List